xppazarr/SalesNotifier/README.md

 - **Black Market Detection**: Automatically detects when the Black Market restocks and sends a notification
 - **Merchant Detection**: Detects when NPCs are back in stock and monitors for replenishment details
+- **Boss Detection**: Detects when Boss spawns posts to webhook with boss name and star rating.
 - **Discord Webhooks**: Sends  embed notifications to your Discord server

 ## Installation